-Allergy Insight is the new site and blog by me, Alex Gazzola, a journalist and author with almost 20 years’ experience, and who specialises in food hypersensitivities, coeliac disease and gut disorders.
+Allergy Insight is edited and written by me, Alex Gazzola, a journalist and author with almost 20 years’ experience, and who specialises in food intolerance, allergies, coeliac disease and gut disorders.

 The site started life as the Food Allergy and Intolerance Ink blog, an outlet for my views and analysis of current issues of relevance in food hypersensitivity — for instance, research, products, initiatives, campaigns — and on the representation and coverage of intolerances, allergies and coeliac disease in the media.